learn-co-curriculum/javascript-intro-to-functions/README.md

 Unlike Ruby, JavaScript doesn't force you to call a function with a set number of parameters.
-If a JavaScript function it defined to accept two parameters, and you call the function with only one parameter, the function will still run, but place `undefined` in the spot of the missing paramater:
+If a JavaScript function it defined to accept two parameters, and you call the function with only one parameter, the function will still run, placing `undefined` in the spot of the missing paramater:

 ```js
 function greet(name, timeOfDay) {